Robert Morris University | School of Business

 In addition to providing state-of-the-art teaching and learning spaces, the building’s location and orientation achieve several campus planning initiatives.
 The Business School completes a quadrangle with Massey Hall and the Lafayette Center and enhances the historic Rudolph Family Garden.
 Its scale, configuration and alignment respect the garden and existing buildings while creating a strong identity for the School.
 The building also acts as a natural connector providing a path for students from the main part of campus to the west to the quad.

 The building design incorporates numerous LEED strategies and has been awarded Gold Certification by USGBC.
 This building was also designed and constructed utilizing BIM (Building Information Model).

-Click the You Tube link to see a video of the School of Business and hear an interview with Brian Roth of CFB.
+Click the You Tube link to see a video of the School of Business.
 You Tube.